 3. Open a student credit card

-Many parents discourage the use of credit cards, but a credit card can be a good lesson in using credit responsibly.
-It’s the first step in establishing credit, but it needs to come with a strong warning on the pitfalls of excessive spending.
-Excessive debt can lead to future problems, such as higher interest rates, higher car insurance rates, trouble renting or obtaining a cell phone, inability to purchase a car or home and difficulty securing a job.
+Credit cards can be a polarizing topic, but a credit card can be a good lesson in using credit responsibly and establishing credit.
+It needs to come with a strong warning on the pitfalls of excessive spending.
+Excessive debt can lead to future problems, such as higher interest rates, higher car insurance rates, trouble renting, obtaining a cell phone, inability to purchase a car or home and difficulty securing a job.

 Responsible credit card use means being able to pay in full what you charge each month.
 If you can’t, interest charges accumulate and payments can eat away at savings.
 If used properly and paid monthly, it’s a convenient method of payment.
 And an added perk is that many cards offer cash back rewards on every dollar spent!